alwynlombaard/just-causes-widget/README.md

 Just Causes Widget  Beta
 ==================

 Warning!
-Content in widget and source location is subject to major changes while in Beta
+Content in widget and source location is subject to changes while in Beta

 A widget to embed on your site showing the causes you're fundraising for on JustGiving